nocomplexity/codeaudit/docs/whysast.md

 :::

-Python is for one of the most used programming language to date.
+Python is one of the most used programming language to date.
 Especially in the AI/ML world and the cyber security world, most tools are based on Python programs.

 Large and small businesses use and trust Python to run their business.
 Python is from security perspective a **good** choice.
 However even when using Python the risk on security issues is never zero.